Asabeneh/30-Days-Of-JavaScript/readMe.md

 ```

 ## Undefined
-In JavaScript if we don't assign a value to a variable the value is undefined.
-In addition to that if a function is not returning anything it returns undefined.
+In JavaScript, if we don't assign a value to a variable, the value is undefined.
+In addition to that, if a function is not returning anything, it returns undefined.

 ```js
 let firstName;